SilverJim/context-engineering-intro/README.md

 # Place relevant code examples in the examples/ folder

 # 4. Create your initial feature request
-# Edit INITIAL.md with your feature requirements
+# Edit INITIAL.md with your feature requirements (INITIAL.md and .roo/rules/rules.md can also be generated using command /auto-initial <arg:goals> )

 # 5. Generate a comprehensive PRP (Product Requirements Prompt)
-# In Claude Code, run:
+# In RooCode, run:
 /generate-prp INITIAL.md

 # 6. Execute the PRP to implement your feature
-# In Claude Code, run:
+# In RooCode, run:
 /execute-prp PRPs/your-feature-name.md
 ```